-One thing I notice about India when I came to visit it that people might forget about themselves and other important works but they never forget about their traditions and rituals that they apply in their daily life.
-Like when I stayed in my friend’s home I saw that every morning when he walks out from his home for work, his mother or wife applies vermillion Tilak on his forehead.
+One thing I notice about India when I came to visit it that people might forget about themselves and other important works but they never forget about their traditions and Pre Wedding Rituals of India that they apply in their daily life.
+Like when I stayed in my friend’s home I saw that every morning when he walks out from his home for work.
+His mother or wife applies vermillion Tilak on his forehead.
 Tikka it can also be called.

 They every day pray to God and do Puja, and distribute Prasad, sweetmeat to friends and family.
 Sometimes it is so time taking that he gets late for his office.
 It doesn’t matter whether he gets late but rituals must be followed.

-I planned to visit India during wedding season where I witnessed some pre-wedding traditions of different communities, took the help of my friend who took me there because I didn’t know Hindi and their local languages.
+I planned to visit India during wedding season where I witnessed some Pre Wedding Rituals of India traditions of different communities.
+Took the help of my friend who took me there because I didn’t know Hindi and their local languages.
 But now little bit I have started to understand.

 I saw it close and enjoyed it when they also put a vermillion Tilak on my forehead.
 I felt something strange that I can’t describe in words.
-Ecstatic it was really to witness pre-wedding rituals that we foreigners only get to see on TVs channels or in some documentaries.
+Ecstatic it was really to witness Pre Wedding Rituals of India that we foreigners only get to see on TVs channels or in some documentaries.

 This state is so green and in fields, yellow flowers flow with the wind that I could see through my train’s window while coming to Chandigarh.
-We were here invited to Maya and Gautam pre-wedding ritual which is called Maiya or Vatna.
+We were here invited to Maya and Gautam Pre Wedding Rituals of India which is called Maiya or Vatna.

 It is cleansing or purification ritual done for bride and groom especially to ward off evil eyes or everything evil around them, far and near.
 Though the ceremony always is held in their respective homes.
 Nowadays it is often seen that it is held together.
 What we can do, brides and grooms going modern.!
 It is three and four days before the wedding.
 In this ceremony, a special kind of doughy paste is rubbed on bride and groom which is made of turmeric powder, gram flour, and mustard oil.